callum-hart/immutable-styles/docs.md

 	- **Difficult to contain** Global scope permits anyone to override, whilst a lack of encapsulation dampens efforts to protect styles from being overridden.
 	- **Hard to troubleshoot** Overrides operate globally which means their side effects aren't always immediately apparent.
 	- **No escape** It’s hard to escape an overriding system.
 There is a direct correlation between the number of overrides and the time/energy spent managing them.
-	- **Deadcode** Overrides make it hard to differentiate between styles that are actually used and those that are redundant.
+	- **Dead code** Overrides make it hard to differentiate between styles that are actually used and those that are redundant.
 	- **Self-perpetuating** The more overrides exist the more overriding you do
 - The mutable (overriding) nature of CSS means we cannot confidently make changes.
 - Immutable styles is an attempt to remove overrides from CSS.